Until the age of 26, I was a full time consumer.

 I was creating stuff in my work but it doesn’t count as I had no choice, it was for someone else.

-Sometimes I said to my myself: I’m reading a great book, written by a brilliant author.
-I love it, it must be so fulfilling to create this from scratch and make it available to people.
+Sometimes I'd think: I’m reading a great book, written by a brilliant author.
+I love it, it must be so rewarding to create this from scratch and make it available to people.

-Or when watching a nice video : Wow, I’m sure they had so much fun creating this, getting from idea to recording and laughing so hard in the process.
+Or when watching a great video : Wow, I’m sure they had so much fun creating that, going from the idea to the recording and laughing so hard in the process.

 And so on.